craig-spannring/hsm-analyze/README.md

 **NOTE:** If the LLVM/Clang libs you want to link against use the MSVC CRT static libraries (rather than DLLs), you can enable the CMake variable ```USE_STATIC_CRT```.

 * Open the generated sln and build

+### On Ubuntu

+* Install libclang-12-dev package (you might need focal-updates on 20.04)
+* Clone this git repository in you local machine.
+(We'll assume you cloned into the directory ~/hsm-analyze
+* run cmake
+'''
+cd ~/hsm-analyze
+mkdir build
+cd build
+cmake -DLLVM_CONFIG_PROG=/usr/lib/llvm-12/bin/llvm-config
+make
+'''

+### On MacOS

+TBD